 Should you consider it?
 Whether referred to as a double-cleanse or not, this isn’t much different than using a makeup remover before your traditional cleanser.
 If you find your usual water-soluble cleanser of choice doesn’t do the job, this approach is certainly worth considering, and you can even try a plain, non-fragranced oil before your cleanser (grapeseed or olive oil, for example) to see how it works for you.

 Step 2: TonerToners aren’t a new concept, but in the Korean skincare routine, they’re emphasized as treatments loaded with soothing and antioxidant ingredients.
-Some brands claim a toner is necessary to balance your skin’s pH after cleansing.
-The fact is that today’s cleansers are pH balanced (this is a myth that persists due to the harsh, alkaline bar soaps that were mainstays in the 80s and 90s), so your skin doesn’t need to be "balanced" afterwards.
+Some brands claim a toner is necessary to balance your skin’s pH after cleansing, which is a misnomer, as a toner can't reverse the damage done from using an alkaline (re: high pH) cleanser.
+Fortunately, the fact is that most modern water-soluble cleansers are pH balanced and it's actually difficult to make an alkaline (re: high pH) cleanser that isn't a bar soap (which, in general, should be avoided).
+The takeaway?
+As long as you stick to water-soluble formulas, your skin doesn’t need to be "balanced" afterwards.

 Should you consider it?
 This is a step that we’re all for, obviously, as Paula’s Choice has been rocking toners for 10+ years.
 A well-formulated toner is a very good step towards reducing irritation and supplying skin with skin-identical ingredients that are lost during the cleansing process.